sbt/sbt-java-formatter/README.md

 Contributing
 ------------

-Yes, we'll happily accept PRs to improve the plugin, but please note that the plugin is very rough around the edges.
+Yes, we'll happily accept PRs to improve the plugin.
+We expect you to adhere to the [Lightbend Community Code of Conduct](https://www.lightbend.com/conduct) and to sign the [Lightbend Contributor License Agreement - CLA](https://www.lightbend.com/contribute/cla).

 Take a look at the [contributors graph](https://github.com/sbt/sbt-java-formatter/graphs/contributors) if you want to contact any of the contributors directly.